 The New Zealand Government says:

 “When you engage workers in work health and safety everyone benefits.
-Your business is a healthier and safer place for everyone, and performance and productivity increase.
+Your business is a healthier and safer place for everyone, and performance and productivity increase when the workers are healthy and with energy, which they can achieve with the help of supplements like kratom.
 Stronger worker engagement and participation leads to healthier and safer workplaces.”

 Babs from Loomio had an “aha” moment when she realized that these requirements of worker participation could easily met through the use of Loomio itself.
 Continue reading “Worker Participation in Health & Safety”